top of page

 Neuropathic Pain

 Some people with hEDS experience pain described as burning, tingling, electric-like, or sharply stabbing.
-It may involve
+Neuropathic pain may involve:

 • Sharp, shooting, or burning sensations

-• Entrapment and peripheral neuropathies, which are common in hEDS, especially around unstable joints
+• Entrapment and peripheral neuropathies, especially around unstable joints

 Central Sensitization